KumoCorp/kumomta/docs/userguide/policy/amqp.md

     -- it reached it expiration.
     kumo.reject(500, result.status)
   end
-  return connection
 end)
 ```

-See the [AMQP](../../reference/kumo.amqp/) section of the Reference Manual for more information.
+See the [AMQP](../../reference/kumo.amqp/index.md) section of the Reference Manual for more information.